 When dancing it is the responsibility of both partners to look out for each other.
 ‘Floorcraft’ is the term given to navigating and avoiding collisions when dancing.
 That means:

 - Leads looking where they’re sending their Follow.

 - Both Follows and Leads watching each other’s backs especially when one or both dancers are moving backward and

-- Both keeping an eye on other dancers, non-dancers and furniture nearby.
+- Both keeping an eye on other dancers, non-dancers and furniture etc nearby.

 Occasionally accidents happen and dancers collide.
 No matter who is at fault, you should acknowledge the others involved and where appropriate apologise.
 If it’s more than a small bump and someone’s been hurt, it’s courteous to stop dancing and make sure that the injured party is ok before continuing to dance.

-It’s ok to stop dancing if something hurts or you feel that someone is doing something that puts you at risk, is dangerous or makes you uncomfortable.
-If you’re able, explain to your partner what the issue is and if you’re not it’s ok to stop dancing – you can just say “I’m sorry, I need to stop dancing right now.” – and let a teacher or RUSDS committee member know about the issue so they can address it wherever possible.
+It’s completely ok, to stop dancing if something hurts or you feel that someone is doing something that puts you at risk, is dangerous or makes you uncomfortable – even if that person is more experienced or older than you.
+If you’re able, explain to your partner what the issue is and if you’re not able to it’s ok to just stop dancing – you can just say “I’m sorry, I need to stop dancing right now.” – and let a teacher or RUSDS committee member know about the issue so they can address it wherever possible.